 Pawprint is a pet medical records tracker.
-You can input your animals, their microchip numbers, their medications (where necessary), their vet visits, and even home of residence.
+You can input your animals, their microchip numbers, their medications (where necessary), their vet visits, and even their home of residence.
 The app also features reminders for certain tasks (like booster shots), original documents from vets, and more.
 Your pet’s vet has to be a part of the network for this to work, but it’s a simple app with a lot of functionality.
 The learning curve can be steep for some, but it’s not too big of a deal.

 PetDesk is very similar to 11pets.
 It lets you keep track of your pets health, medications, vaccinations, and other measurements and metrics.
 That includes reminders to get new vaccinations, an integrated to-do list app, a list of nearby animal hospitals and vets, and more.
-It’s an above average one-stop shop for pet owners.
+It’s an above-average one-stop-shop for pet owners.
 It should support most types of pets as well.
-The app is completely free with no in-app purchases or advertisements that we could see.
+The app is completely free, with no in-app purchases or advertisements that we could see.